Returns fall at Duke of Westminster's property empire

 "I do not see it (European retail) picking up or deteriorating in particular this year."

 Despite falling returns, the company added 6.7 percent to its value in 2011 as property values extended a recovery after the credit crisis.
-Net assets were 2.9 billion pounds, versus 2.78 billion in 2010.
+Net assets were 2.9 billion pounds ($4.6 billion), versus 2.78 billion in 2010.

 Like other developers, Grosvenor will increase the amount of high-end residential schemes it does versus offices and shops, Preston said.